 Price: $45 a year

 A new entrant to the wedding website scene, to-wed is brilliant.
 It has themes, but also the option to just use images with custom text boxes if you prefer.
 You can customise the look and feel without problems, and the website is fast - very fast - and every theme is responsive meaning it works without problems on phones and tablets.

 Uploading images is far easier than most other sites - you just drag them in, or tick a box against the image on your phone.

 There is an unlimited RSVP feature, and the part we love is that you can tick who is invited to which event is the form of a simple grid.
 You can have multiple events, and special questions for each.
 You can even import your RSVP list from excel.

 To-wed has a great registry function too, with either a custom registry, or you can link to wishing wells or external registries.

-Best of all is the very short URL - smith.to-wed.com is much better than the huge unwieldly website addresses some other wedding websites offer.
+It is one of the best wedding websites and we love the way it has a short address - smith.to-wed.com is much better than the huge unwieldy website addresses some other wedding websites offer.
 And it's cheap, at only $45 a year.

 Price: Free or £5.99 per month ad-free

 Wix is the new wedding website on the block, and many people swear by it.
 We found we swore at it, and with good reason.
 It's great for patient couples looking for optimum customisation, but you'll spend a long time getting the look just right.